How To Store Holiday Decor

 Candles

 To prevent melting, keep candles in a climate controlled area rather than in an attic or garage.
-Store them by color or wrap them in cellophane to avoid cross-colorization.
+Store them by color or wrap them in cellophane to avoid staining.
 Tapers can be stored horizontally inside empty paper towel rolls.

 3 Items to Toss Out Now: